 2. Remote audit only

-In the SaaS model, on-site auditing is rarely relevant.
-It introduces unnecessary security risks and service interruptions.
-Specify that:
+In the SaaS model, on-site audits are rarely justified.
+They introduce unnecessary security risks and potential service disruption.
+The clause should specify that:

-• No direct access to computer systems is allowed
+• No direct access to the vendor’s IT systems is permitted

-This measure ensures data security and operational continuity.
+This protects both data security and operational continuity.

-• Clarify that audits are limited exclusively to the scope that you directly control
+• Confirm that audits are limited to what the vendor directly controls

-• Explicitly exclude any audit with cloud subcontractors
+• Expressly exclude any audit of cloud subprocessors

-This precision avoids requests that are impossible to satisfy and create a significant contractual risk.
+This avoids commitments that the vendor cannot fulfil and that would create significant contractual risk.

 4. Mandatory notice and reasonable frequency